Performance Anomalies in Concurrent Data Structure Microbenchmarks

 As discussed earlier, Synchrobench utilizes a standard built in C++ PRNG, \texttt{rand()} to supply randomly generated keys.
-Setbench and Ascylib use XOR shifting based PRNGs, therefore, the Synchrobench microbenchmark is adapted to support the XOR-shift based PRNG employed in Setbench (MM3).
-This adjustment is labeled \texttt{Synchro3}.
-The adjustment does slightly reduce overall throughput as MM3 is a more complicated PRNG than what was previously employed in Synchrobench.
+Setbench and Ascylib use variants of XOR-shift based PRNGs.
+The Synchrobench microbenchmark is adapted to support the MM3 PRNG employed in Setbench.
+This adjustment is labeled \texttt{Synchro3} in Figure \ref{syn_ascy_fixes}.
+The adjustment does reduce overall throughput as MM3 uses a more complicated random number generation algorithm, using multiply and XOR-shifts, than what was previously employed in Synchrobench.